kdbanman/macros/doc/meta.md

 Incremental, using vertical slice prototyping.

 Each vertical slice follows a waterfall development model.
-Current phase slice must be specified completely and carefully,
+Current phase slice must be specified completely and carefully with

 - Vision
-    - Constraints and high level requirements
+- Constraints, contracts, and high level requirements
-    - Implementation notes
-    - Data models
+- Data models and implementation notes

+Implementation within the current slice should be

+- documented
+- robust
-    - Code
+- maintainable

-All implementation outside of the current slice may be
+Implementation outside of the current slice may be

 - ugly
 - hard-coded
 - hacky

 but it must obey the contractual requirements of the current slice.
-In the requirement docs, the slice-specific notes are tagged.
-Ex: VSLICE_0
+In the requirement docs, the slice-specific notes are tagged VSLICE

 At the "end" of a phase, all docs and implementation are copied to a slice-tagged directory for reference, and the slice code and clean requirements are pushed to the current development directory.